sord0250/Python-Automation/README.md

 1) Search: App passwords, type "Mail" as the name and click create.
 1) Copy the 16-character code (no spaces).

 You can see why you wouldn't want all of this information just laying around in your code!
 You wouldn't want your password floating around.
-If you use github, ensure that when you push it the .env is exluded.
+If you use github, ensure that when you push it the .env is excluded.

 ### people.csv